keerthikkn/Titanic/README.md

 3. Install the required dependencies using the command mentioned above.

-4. Open the titanic_ml_model.ipynb file in Jupyter Notebook.
+4. Open the titanic_ml.ipynb file in Jupyter Notebook.

 5. Run the notebook cells one by one to execute the code.